-In the last chapter we learned to use WebDriver Element Locator Tool, which is an Add On for Firefox Browser.
+In the last chapter, we learned to use WebDriver Element Locator Tool, which is an Add On for Firefox Browser.
 Although that is a very easy tool and always my first choice, as it saves a lot of time.
-But it makes your XPath learning logic weak and you may struggle in interview because of that.
+But it makes your XPath learning logic weak and you may struggle in the interview because of that.
 For the beginners, I would always suggest to avoid such tools or plugins.

-In this chapter we will learn a new tool called XPath Helper an Add-On of Chrome Browser.
-Even though the same task can be done by Firefox and Firepath plugin, but still in case you love to use Chrome Browser, you might like to keep something handy with in that.
+In this chapter, we will learn a new tool called XPath Helper an Add-On of Chrome Browser.
+Even though the same task can be done by Firefox and Firepath plugin, but still in case you love to use Chrome Browser, you might like to keep something handy within that.
 Before jumping on to its usage, let’s just see the step for its installation.

 How to Install XPath Helper Plugin for Chrome Browser?

 Note: If you open the URL in any other browser, you will see the option ‘Available in Chrome’ instead of ‘Add to Chrome’

 4) Once it is installed, it will display a pop-up message for Succesful installation.

 IMPORTANT: After installing this extension, you must reload any existing tabs or restart Chrome for the extension to work.

 5) Now the icon for XPath Helper will appear on the top right-most side of the Chrome browser.
 Just click on it to open the helper.